 The combination of government suppression of information and actively manipulating the population through the dissemination of disinformation is an infringement on the universal human right of the consent of the governed.
 Consequently, the repressive application of surveillance technologies increases the number of oppressed peoples and, counterintuitively, the number of nascent resistance movements.
-Cyber partisans have emerged in Belarus, Ukraine, the Middle East, and Venezuela, all of which present political opportunities for both the United States and its adversaries.
-These nascent resistance threat.
-These technological developments and citizens' resistance to them should stimulate the reconsideration of cyberspace from simply a complicated suite of technologies to a complex sociotechnical system.
+Cyber partisans have emerged in Belarus, Ukraine, the Middle East, and Venezuela, all of which present political opportunities for both the United States and and equip to understand then undermine this global threat.
+'These technological developments and citizens' resistance to them should stimulate the reconsideration of cyberspace from simply a complicated suite of technologies to a complex sociotechnical system.
 Consequently, the operational understanding of the cyber domain must evolve to embrace this complexity.